fasterthanlime/middleearth/drafts/Arrays.md

 Raw arrays and Pointers
 -----------------------

 The C language, on which the main ooc implementation is largely based, offers some level of array support.
 Little distinction is being made between pointers and C arrays.

 However, functionality in this area is weak.

+First, the order of declaration is quite strange:
+``
+int array[];
+int *array;
+``

-Arrays aren't bound-checked, resulting in segmentation faults in case of out-of-bounds read/write.
+C arrays aren't bound-checked, resulting in segmentation faults in case of out-of-bounds read/write, or even worse - corruption of other sensible memory areas.

+``
+int array[10];
+int veryImportant = 42;
+array[11] = -1;
+// kaboom! veryImportant is now -1 if array and veryImportant were contiguous in memory ``

 Pointers may overlap, preventing some optimization (hence the distinction between memmov and memcpy, for example).
 See [The Wikipedia page on Aliasing][1] for more details.

-Also, C arrays, besides being not bound-checked and with a weird declaration syntax, aren't multi-dimensional.
+Also, C arrays aren't multi-dimensional.
 Although you can declare things like

 ``
 int matrix[3][3];